What is Safe Volume For Headphones?

 They may recover, but ringing ears is a sign that you have been listening to something too loud.
 If your ears are ringing after listening to earbuds or headphones, you definitely need to reduce the volume.

 If you are using your headphones to drown out other sounds, you are overloading your ears.
-Try noise-canceling headphones as an alternative, which cancel out the unwanted noise, so you can listen at lower volume.
+Try noise-canceling headphones as an alternative, which cancel out the unwanted noise, so you can listen at a lower volume.

-Signs That Your Headphone Volume is Too Loud
+Signs That Your Volume is Too Loud

 The most obvious sign that your headphones or earbuds are too loud is noticeable hearing damage.
-Ear ringing muffled voices and struggling to hear people in the conversation can be a sign you’ve had your headphones too loud.

 The only time sound leakage is okay is with open-back headphones.